Property Taxes will be mailed the week of May 24th at the latest.

-- Penalty on unpaid current year taxes at July 2nd is 0%
+- Penalty on current year taxes unpaid as at 4:30PM on July 2 is 10%

 - Penalty is applied to all outstanding current taxes, including unclaimed Home Owner Grants